Nayem9274/coldstart-rpi/README.md

 ## Reproducing the paper

-Open `pipeline.ipynb` and run the cells listed below.
-The cells define data loaders, models, training, and metrics — run them first.
+Open `pipeline.ipynb` and run the notebook sequentially.
+The notebook defines the data loaders, model families, cold-start split builders, training loops, metrics, TheNovel evaluation, and case-study analyses.

+Before running, set the `BASE` variable in the notebook to the folder containing the extracted benchmark data.

 ## Results already included